 Monos bags are made with German Makrolon polycarbonate – an aerospace-grade material that is both light and nearly impossible to break.
 Because of its flexibility, it can take rough handling in case you need to check it.
 It is supposed to be resistant to dents because the material has some flex.
 Monos says they use the same grade of material as luxury luggage brands but because they sell direct, rather than through retailers, they can sell it for hundreds less.

 The extendable handle is often the weak point with luggage.
-If you want to see durability in action, check out the Tumble Test or the Telescopic Handle Jerk Test on the Monos website.
+If you want to see durability in action, check out their page on quality testing, specifically the “telescopic handle jerk test, on the Monos website.
 I was strangely mesmerized by the sight of the bag hanging by the handle.

 There are also interior pockets, which I appreciate when I am trying to give everything a place.
 The panels that enclose the sides each have large zip pockets and there’s a small zip pocket as well.
-It comes with bags for shoes and laundry and a dust jacket for storage.
+It comes with bags for shoes and laundry, a cute luggage tag and a dust jacket for storage.

-Susan in New York City, matching her new Monos Carry-On.
+Susan in New York City, matching her Monos Carry-On luggage.

 Monos Luggage Review - Final Thoughts

-If you are wondering about the competition by other luggage brands that sell direct, I can share a little about Away’s Carry-On bag.
+If you are wondering about a comparison with other luggage brands that sell direct, I can share a little about Away’s Carry-On bag.
 My son owns an Away bag and likes it very much.
-I’ve used it on a couple of trips, and on the surface they are similar, but I think the Monos quality is superior and I prefer its design.
-If you are set on having a built-in charger, Away is a good option.
+I’ve used it on a couple of trips, and on the surface they are similar, but I think the Monos quality is slightly superior and I prefer its design.
+Also, Monos seem to have better sales if budget is an issue.
+That said, Away is a good option.
 My son has traveled extensively with his and it has held up well.
 He is very happy with it. *I plan to travel with his Away bag and write a comparison article, coming soon.